-Ontario Stockyards Inc. is not a tagging station for negligent producers and we do not have the financial resources to retain an employee to check only for tags.
+Ontario Stockyards Inc. is not a tagging station for negligent producers and we do not have the financial resources to retain an employee to check only for tags. ...

-The objective of this whole program is to have all animals tagged and registered to the proper owners before being sold.
+The industry's objective of this whole program is to have all animals tagged and registered to the proper owners before being sold.
+This is being done.